isc-projects/bind9/doc/arm/reference.rst

 ``forward``
    This option is only meaningful if the forwarders list is not empty.
-A value of ``first``, the default, causes the server to query the forwarders first — and if that doesn't answer the question, the server will then look for the answer itself.
-If ``only`` is specified, the server will only query the forwarders.
+A value of ``first`` is the default and causes the server to query the forwarders first; if that does not answer the question, the server then looks for the answer itself.
+If ``only`` is specified, the server only queries the forwarders.

 ``forwarders``
-   Specifies a list of IP addresses to which queries shall be forwarded.
+   This specifies a list of IP addresses to which queries are forwarded.
 The default is the empty list (no forwarding).
 Each address in the list can be associated with an optional port number and/or DSCP value, and a default port number and DSCP value can be set for the entire list.

 Forwarding can also be configured on a per-domain basis, allowing for the global forwarding options to be overridden in a variety of ways.
-You can set particular domains to use different forwarders, or have a different ``forward only/first`` behavior, or not forward at all, see :ref:`zone_statement_grammar`.
+Particular domains can be set to use different forwarders, or have a different ``forward only/first`` behavior, or not forward at all; see :ref:`zone_statement_grammar`.

 .. _dual_stack: